 - To statutory regulators e.g. Care Quality Commission in order that they can exercise their statutory function.

 - When it is a legal requirement or in the public interest

 We will not use your information for other purposes without your permission.
 If you tell us about your own experience with terminal illness or the experience of someone else we will explain how we will use that information.
-It is helpful for us to be able to share the experiences of some of our service users to help us with fundraising and PR.
+It is helpful for us to be able to share the experiences of some of our service users to help us demonstrate the impact of our work and to encourage fundraising and donations.
 We will always obtain your consent to use your information for these purposes.
-If you don’t want us to use such information for these purposes ,or change your mind at any time, it will not affect any services we provide to you.

 What data may be shared with third parties?